muellerberndt/legion/docs/customization.md

 ## Core concepts

 1. **Actions** are the basic building blocks of R4dar's functionality.
 Each action represents a specific command that can be invoked via Telegram or used by agents.
 Actions can also be scheduled to run at configured intervals.
-2. **Jobs** implement long-running tasks.
+2. **Jobs** (a.k.a. asyc actions) implement long-running tasks.
 They can be managed by users via the bot interface.
-3. **Agents** are AI-powered components that execute actions autonomously.
-4. **Handlers** process events such as webhooks, scope updates, GitHub events, etc.
+4. **Handlers** react events such as webhooks, scope updates, GitHub events, etc.

 ## 1. Actions

 Actions are the basic building blocks of R4dar's functionality.
 Actions in registered extensions automatically appear in Telegram as commands and are made available to the LLM agents.
+The more actions you add, the more powerful your agents will be!

 ### Creating an Action